 In addition to the above, a variety of arrangements and undertakings by the parties may be present in the agreement or in ancillary documents.3 Some of these are potentially controversial and not all are present in all agreements at the same time.
 Which are present will be determined by the subject-matter of the agreement.
 Examples of such arrangements or undertakings are:

-an undertaking by the franchisor not to grant other franchises, or not itself to engage in the franchised business, within a certain specified area which the franchisee is granted the right to develop ("territorial exclusivity");
+an undertaking by the franchisor not to grant other franchises, or not itself to engage in the franchised business, within a certain

 3 See Chapter 19, "Ancillary Documents".